Database Clones Without Storage Snapshot/Clone Technology? Yes, Of Course! You Knew That, Didn’t you?

 This is Part I in the series so at this stage I’ll clearly point out that with Oracle Database 11g Direct NFS clonedb functionality you can create a fully read/write clone database without storage snapshots or clones.
 Moreover, the clonedb feature is a thin-provisioning approach.

-I could type a lot more words about this new feature, but this is a Part I blog entry and since I have a video presentation and a video demonstration of creating and using a direct NFS clone I think I’ll just offer the following links.
-At only 9 and 3 minutes for the presentation and demonstration videos respectively I hope you’ll find the time for a viewing.
+I could type a lot more words about this new feature, but this is a Part I blog entry and since I have a video presentation introducing the feature I’ll just offer a link to it:

 I’m excited about this feature.
 In terms of administrative effort, it is by far the easiest way to provision clones for development/test instances that I am aware of.
 In my assessment it is simple, stable and it performs.
 I don’t get to say that as often as I’d like to about technology.